Elbow Embolization

 These conditions are caused by tendon overuse and degeneration, not just inflammation.
 Over time, abnormal blood vessels and nerve endings form in the tendons, keeping them inflamed and painful—even after rest or treatment.

-If rest, physical therapy, braces, medications, or injections haven’t helped, elbow embolization may offer relief—without surgery.
+If rest, physical therapy, braces, medications, or injections hasn’t helped, elbow embolization may offer relief—without surgery.

 What Is Elbow Embolization?